Arghh/code-samples/README.md

 ## code-samples

 Examples of my code.
-Mostly tiny programs in C#, JS and C++.
+Mostly tiny programs in C#, C++, C and JS.